Speed and trash talk: Inside the 'new chess culture' and its online revival

 Chess is being revived by online players and esport streamersFeb.
 17, 202005:02

-They now serve as some of the most visible ambassadors of chess — and arguably the game’s first entertainers.
+Players like Botez now serve as some of the most visible ambassadors of chess — and, it can be argued, the game's first entertainers.
 If chess hustling turned pro, it would look something like what Botez does.

 Botez, who said she used to enjoy hustling people when she was an 8-year-old chess phenom, now punishes most of her opponents online, sans the gambling.
 But she's not perfect.

-“Let's hope we can flag this guy,” she said, meaning that her opponent would run out of time.
-He did not, and she ended up checkmated.
+"Let's hope we can flag this guy," she said, meaning her opponent would run out of time.
+He didn't, and she ended up checkmated.

 Seconds later, she was starting a new game against a new opponent.
 Such is the life of a full-time chess livestreamer.

 And while chess is far smaller as an esport than video games, it has grown quickly.
-On Twitch, the most popular internet platform for livestreaming esports, time spent watching chess has risen more than 500 percent since 2016, according to data from the company.
-With that consumption has come some money, mostly donations from viewers facilitated by Twitch, but also in sponsorship dollars.
+On Twitch, the most popular internet platform to livestream esports, time spent watching chess has risen by more than 500 percent since 2016, according to data from the company.
+With that consumption has come some money, mostly donations from viewers facilitated by Twitch but also in sponsorship dollars.

 That growth persuaded Botez in September to try livestreaming chess full time.
 She now has more than 60,000 followers on Twitch.